DougTrajano/olid-br/docs/annotation/guidelines.en.md

+---
+title: Annotation Guidelines
+summary: The guidelines followed by our annotators in the OLID-BR dataset.
+---

 # Annotation Guidelines

 On this page, we will detail the guidelines followed by our annotators in the data labeling process in the OLID-BR.